 • Jollie Carpark

-You can ride up to Tasman Point and back [21.2km return].
+You can ride up to the Rotten Tommy helipad and back [19.2km return].

 - Lake Pukaki